 Jeff Goins, a best-selling author and popular blogger on career issues, suggests not just finding a mentor with a cool job, but someone you actually want to emulate.
 Look for a person with similar skills, interests and values who started on the same path you are and took it to a higher level.

-One of the easiest ways to find a mentor for your career is to check into the career development options at your current place of work.
-In the US alone, 92% of Fortune 500 companies have a mentoring programme, so the odds are good that your business will have something in place.
-If they don't, talk to your boss or the human resources department and see if there is any interest in starting a mentorship programme.
+In the US alone, 92% of Fortune 500 companies have a mentoring program, so the odds are good that your business will have something in place.
+If they don’t, talk to your boss or the human resources department and see if there is any interest in starting a mentorship program.

-Your company may have a few different options for mentoring, including basic career development, leadership and diversity programmes.
-If the system in place doesn't seem quite right for you, or if you're interested in expanding your career well beyond your current employer, consider looking for a mentor elsewhere.
+Your company may have a few different options for mentoring, including basic career development, leadership and diversity programs.
+If the system in place doesn’t seem quite right for you, or if you’re interested in expanding your career well beyond your current employer, consider looking for a mentor elsewhere.

-Just because your company may not have an official mentoring programme in place, it doesn't mean you can't find a mentor at work.
+Just because your company may not have an official mentoring program in place, it doesn’t mean you can’t find a mentor at work.
 Your immediate supervisor may turn out to be a valuable career coach, or it could be someone from another department you connected with at a staff meeting.
-It's important to keep an open mind with anyone you interact with; there is always something to learn from others in your field, especially those in higher positions in the company.

 Finding a mentor can begin with the same steps as making new friends at work.
 Take every opportunity to mingle with coworkers, whether in the break room, communal areas or at team-building events.